karrick/gorpn/README.md

  * COUNT
  * LTIME
- * NEWDAY (push 1 if datum is first datum for day)
+ * NEWDAY: push 1 if datum is first datum for day
- * NEWMONTH (push 1 if datum is first datum for month)
+ * NEWMONTH: push 1 if datum is first datum for month
- * NEWWEEK (push 1 if datum is first datum for week)
+ * NEWWEEK: push 1 if datum is first datum for week
- * NEWYEAR (push 1 if datum is first datum for year)
+ * NEWYEAR: push 1 if datum is first datum for year
  * TIME

 ## Unsupported Features